-While there exist certain limited restrictions under the FEFTL, project equipment is rarely subject to such restrictions.
+While there exist certain limited restrictions under the FEFTL and import duties (see question 10.2 below), project equipment is rarely subject to such restrictions.

 10.2 If so, what import duties are payable and are exceptions available?

 Import duties are applicable depending on product classification, origin and condition.
 However, machinery and mechanical appliances and electrical equipment will generally be exempted from import duties.